 Once the patient is stabilized, the severity of the injury is determined, which helps form the basis of triage decisions.
 Someone who is less injured can be evacuated to a better facility than a field hospital.
 Some of these need to be moved by helicopter or some other expeditious manner.
 A blast from something like an improvised explosive device (IED) often results in multiple injuries, which need to be managed all at once.

 The combat support hospital is the place for a more detailed assessment of injuries.
 When it comes to blast trauma, neuroimaging with CT scans should be done as soon as possible.
 It is important to identify things like intracranial hemorrhage, skull fractures, or cerebral edemas before they develop into something worse.
-Often it is necessary to perform emergency neurosurgery, field doctors have discovered.
+Often it is necessary to perform emergency neurosurgery, studies have discovered.